selkamand/RNAProbeBuilder/README.md

 RNAProbeBuilder constructs probes for targeting RNA mutations.
 At least two probes are generated per mutation, one targeted to the mutant, one targeting wildtype sequences.
+This workflow will show you how to convert **a VCF of genomic mutations** -\> **mRNA probes** (e.g. for use with Visium platform)

-Probes are all built in cDNA space.
+Probes are all built in mRNA space, and by default with ‘U’s replaced with ’T’.
+You can configure the output based on the \`probe_type\` argument).

 **WARNING**: This package is in *very early development* and not ready for use yet!!!